 Port of Spain is not the type of town you can explore fully on foot.
 You'll really want to have a tour guide or a vehicle to get you around simply because there is just so much to see.
 This town embodies all things as the seat of government, center of culture, and all around busy port city, so be prepared to spend your time hopping from historic homes to museums and back again.

-If you are looking to do some sight-seeing, visit National Museum & Art Gallery.
-It is found in Port of Spain.
+An interesting landmark worth visiting is National Museum & Art Gallery.
+It is located in Port of Spain.
 The museum is open from 10:00 a.m. to 6:00 p.m., Tuesday through Saturday, and on Sundays from 2:00 p.m.

-The chart right below lists more details concerning some available museums in and around the area.
+The following chart shows a few details concerning some museums to choose from in and around Port of Spain.

 |Angostura Museum and Barcant Butterfly Collection||(868) 623-1841 ext.
 255||4.2 mi.
 East of Central Port of Spain|